Giving A Second Chance with Dog and Cat Rehabilitation

 Finding the Best Treatment for Your Pet’s Condition

 Our rehab-certified veterinarian, Dr. Rodriguez, will want to examine your pet and diagnose their problem before suggesting treatment.
-Once he has evaluated your pet’s overall health and isolated the issue(s), he can discuss all available treatment options with you.
+Once she has evaluated your pet’s overall health and isolated the issue(s), she can discuss all available treatment options with you.
 We are not only concerned with improving your pet’s condition, but also making sure they’re comfortable during their procedure, and that you’re satisfied with our services.